 Address: 399 Lafayette St, New York, NY 10003

 Why this wine shop is awesome: If you are looking for the interesting and rare, this is the spot to shop.
-It’s very well curated and their “Staff Picks” are worthwhile, which is so remarkable rare that it took me years to realize these recommendations were legit.
-Often, there are wines here that just don’t exist anywhere else in America, which makes sense: they are the wine shop in Manhattan.
+It’s very well-curated, and their “Staff Picks” are worthwhile, which is so remarkable rare that it took me years to realize these recommendations were legit.
+Often, there are wines here that don’t exist anywhere else in America, which makes sense: they are the wine shop in Manhattan.
 Want an awesome single-vineyard red wine from Mexico with an illustration of a Lucha libre’s buttocks on the back label?
 They got you covered.
 Want a few wines from the Canary Islands or maybe some rare Georgian wines?
-Maybe you just want wine from some of the best small wineries in Sonoma?
+Maybe you want wine from some of the best small wineries in Sonoma?
 They got you.

-Pro tip: you often can get a 10% discount and free shipping for orders over $100 if you search hard enough.
+Pro tip: you can often get a 10% discount and free shipping for orders over $100 if you search hard enough.

 Address: 586 Morris Ave, Springfield Township, NJ 07081

 Protip: If you buy a lot of wine online, you should sign up for their Library Pass program.
 It offers free shipping on most wines for a yearly subscription of $100.
-This allows for buying a few bottles at time.
+This allows for buying a few bottles at a time.